 If you had any lingering doubt that 1990s street culture was back, the rise of skatewear into mainstream fashion should put the matter to rest.
 Because suddenly it’s everywhere.
-The skateboarders who Anna Wintour would have once ushered away from the steps of the Palais de Tokyo have been invited inside to model what hangs in their own wardrobes, albeit reimagined at 10 times the price.
+The skateboarders who most fashion editors would have once shooed away from the steps of the Palais de Tokyo have been invited inside to model what hangs in their own wardrobes, albeit reimagined at 10 times the price.

 Skate has always had a hard-bitten aesthetic, equal parts protective and anti-authoritarian.
 Thick twill trousers are robust enough to prevent concrete shredding too much skin, while a hoodie shields the face from cameras when skating where you shouldn’t.
 And though practicality remains a long way down most designers’ lists of concerns, it is as obsessed with the underground as ever.

-What it means for you and me is that some of the most comfortable and hard-wearing threads you can buy also happen to be the most fashionable.
+What it means for the everyday guy is that some of the most comfortable and hard-wearing threads you can buy also happen to be the most fashionable.
 What it doesn’t mean is that Tony Hawk is the new Don Draper.
 You can mix and match key elements of skatewear into smart-casual looks and off-duty uniforms, borrowing stylishly from the trend without jumping around like you’re in the background of a Sum 41 video.

 The Rise Of Skatewear

 They also share taste with the new heads of many design houses.
 Gosha Rubchinskiy, for example, centres his shows around the crew he sessions Moscow’s streets with.
-Meanwhile, Vetements and Balenciaga boss Demna Gvasalia and streetwear obsessive Kim Jones at Louis Vuitton have both spearheaded collaboration with skate OGs Supreme.
+Meanwhile, Vetements and Balenciaga boss Demna Gvasalia and ex-Louis Vuitton chief Kim Jones have both spearheaded collaboration with skate OGs Supreme.

 These men – and they are almost universally men – are channelling their own and their customers’ love of skate culture into garments that reimagine and upgrade what kids have always worn on their boards.

-All of which makes the ‘skater look’ an odd thing: at once a blatant cash-in and a genuine expression of a subculture that has influenced streetwear since the 1960s.
+All of which makes the ‘skater look’ an odd thing: both a blatant cash-in and a genuine expression of a subculture that has influenced streetwear since the 1960s.
 It also means that any man can steal the look.
 Even if you can only heelflip in a video game.

 If you can’t (or at least don’t) skate, then co-opting the full Palace look smacks of desperation.
 “Wear the pieces that are a natural fit for you,” says Giles Farnham, head of River Island’s Style Studio.
 Hoodies are a skate staple, and this cultural cache means they can be used to nod to the aesthetic even if you don’t know your Eric Koston from your Eric Clapton.

 “Try mixing skate pieces with different styles for a more balanced aesthetic,” says Farnham.
-“For example throw a […] hoodie on with a cropped tailored trouser and sneakers.”
+“For example throw a hoodie on with smart cropped trousers and sneakers.”

 This high-low approach to dressing (essentially mixing pieces from the street with the street called Savile Row) also opens the skate world to drop into everything from weekend looks to a workwear wardrobe without looking out of place.